 Bitcoin is the new way to make financial transactions with the power of cyberspace.
 It's like using email for money, and it will empower people all over the world who don't have access to traditional banking systems or want privacy in their finances.
 Even with these differences, you can still walk into your local Circle K gas station and use a Bitcoin ATM to withdraw or deposit cryptocurrency just as you would with your traditional bank account.

 Critics like to claim it's not useful in the real world, but this statement couldn't be more wrong.
 Bitcoin can help people pay anyone anywhere without a bank or payment processor in between giving both sides privacy and cutting down costs of transactions.
 It also acts as a hedge against inflation by major institutional investors who are turning their capital into cryptocurrencies such as Bitcoin due to how volatile fiat currencies have become lately (United States Dollar Index).

 Bitcoin has been called "digital gold", because, like gold, it has been made to be finite in quantity: 21 million to be exact.
 The difference is that gold is both heavy and bulky, making carrying large amounts difficult.
 However, Bitcoin can easily travel through digital space via your mobile phone.

-The truth behind the Bitcoin hype is coming to light as more and more innovative uses of blockchain technology are deployed.
-As time goes on, it will become easier for people to see that this new form of currency holds potential in revolutionizing commerce everywhere.
+The truth behind Bitcoin is coming to light as more and more innovative uses of blockchain technology are deployed.
+As time goes on, people will see that this new form of currency holds the potential to revolutionize commerce.